skimcloud/TradeOracle/README.md

 For more insights on Maria Chaudhry's trading strategies, visit [CheddarNews Interview](https://www.youtube.com/watch?v=FfGfNnhXVFM).

 ## Model Details
 The machine learning model in TradeOracle uses a Random Forest Model to predict the success of trades.
-It will soon be tested and validated with historical data and our new dataset ⌛ (in progress...)
+It will soon be tested and validated with historical data and our new dataset ⌛

 ## In Progress
 - **MetaLabeling**: Upcoming feature to enhance model accuracy and adaptability by applying meta-labeling techniques to the prediction process.
+- Merging final dataset with triple barrier features inspired from Marcos López de Prado's textbook: Advances in Financial Machine Learning

-## Expected Update: 12/30/2023
+## Expected Update: 12/30/2023 ⌛